Al Waleed bin Talal Al Saud: Awards

 Al Waleed received the first order of the Order of King Abdulaziz of Saudi Arabia in 2002 and is a recipient of the Lebanese National Order of the Cedar.
-On 2 December 2009, he received the Order of Izzudin from Maldives President Mohamed Nasheed; that year he also received the Star of Palestine, the highest honour conferred by the State of Palestine.
+On 2 December 2009, he received the Order of Izzuddin from Maldives President Mohamed Nasheed; that year he also received the Star of Palestine, the highest honour conferred by the State of Palestine.
 In 2010, Al Waleed received the Dwight D. Eisenhower Award for Innovation.
 He received the Bahrain Medal of the First Order, the country's highest honorary medal in late May 2012.
 He received the Nepalese third-order Mahaujjval Rastradip Manpadvi, the highest award bestowed on a foreigner, and Guinea-Bissau's Colina De Boe Medal in August 2012.
 In June 2013 Al Waleed was made Grand Commander of the Order of the Republic of Sierra Leone (GCRSL), the country's highest honour.
 On 13 December 2014, he was made an Honorary Companion of the National Order of Merit of the Republic of Malta.